anandrajaram21/covidash/ProjectReport.md

 ## Scope for Improvement

-❖ The model can be improved for better results and lower training time using more sophisticated models and algorithms.
+❖ The neural network can be improved for better results and lower training time using more sophisticated models and algorithms.
 ❖ The dashboard can be made more interactive for the users by giving them more filters.